 - Defense and Veteran Health Solutions;

-- · Human Services and Solutions;
+- Human Services and Solutions;

-- · Public Health and Life Sciences
+- Public Health and Life Sciences

-Defense and Veterans' Health Solutions: DLH provides critical healthcare, technology, and logistics solutions to the VA, Defense Health Agency ("DHA"), Tele-medicine and Advanced Technology Research Center ("TATRC"), Navy Bureau of Medicine and Surgery, and Army Medical Research and Material Command ("MRDC").
+Defense and Veterans' Health Solutions: DLH provides critical healthcare, technology, and logistics solutions to the VA, Defense Health Agency ("DHA"), Tele-medicine and Advanced Technology Research Center ("TATRC"), Navy Bureau of Medicine and Surgery, and the Army Medical Research and Material Command ("MRDC").
+We specialize in supporting our customers' evolving needs by rapidly deploying resources and solutions.

 The VA is responsible for delivering medical, educational, financing and other life event services to an estimated 20.3 million veterans.
 There are over 9 million veterans enrolled in the VA health care program which provides services that include the distribution of prescription drugs from the network of regional processing centers.
-We are at the forefront of ensuring that veterans receive their out-patient prescriptions on time, each day, through the VA CMOP pharmacy program which has been recognized for service excellence, earning the JD Powers evaluation of mail order pharmacies for each of the past nine years.
+We are at the forefront of ensuring that veterans receive their out-patient prescriptions on time, each day, through the VA CMOP pharmacy program which has been recognized for service excellence, earning the JD Powers evaluation of mail order pharmacies multiple times over recent years.
 Further, we have supported the VA's efforts to broaden its abilities to reach veterans and their families through telemedicine technology and practices.